Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Abstract

 This paper implements this strategy in the case of quantum counting, which is used as a component for keeping track of position in a quantum walk, which is used as a model for simulating asset prices over time.
 We introduce quantum approximate counting circuits that use far fewer 2-qubit entangling gates than traditional quantum counting that relies on binary positional encoding.
 The robustness of these circuits to noise is demonstrated.

-While this paper is mainly about robust simplified quantum circuit designs, we compare some aspects of the results with price change distributions from stock indices, and compare the behavior of circuits with and without mid-measurement to trends in the housing market.
+We compare the results to price change distributions from stock indices, and compare the behavior of quantum circuits with and without mid-measurement to trends in the housing market.
+The housing data shows that low liquidity brings price volatility, as expected with the quantum models.